ctnava/rxtechnotes/Medications to Know/iii_outpatient_medications.md

 - **Warnings/Considerations**:
   - Can cause breakthrough bleeding
   - May increase risk of breast cancer and blood clots with long-term use
+  - ⚠️ **Patient Package Inserts** must be dispensed with this medication

 ---